All Episodes

 Because we'll be refocused on all the heterosexuals losing their souls and hurting their heads.

-From Frank DeFord to Coach Yillert Anuma in the Netherlands.
+From Frank DeFord to coach Yillert Anuma in the Netherlands.

-But back now to Squawkbox, because they asked the coach another question.
+But back now to squawkbox, because they asked the coach another question.

-After the coach said the U.S. is not winning medals because we're killing people in football, Caruso Cabrera wasn't quite sure what she had heard.
+After the coach said the U.S. is not winning medals because we're killing people in football, Caruso Cabrera wasn't quite sure what she had heard, and they continued talking about it.

 When you criticize American football, you commit blasphemy.

-That's that's very injurious and insulting to Americans.
+That's very injurious and insulting to Americans.

 We love football.